 But if your welder supports pulsed current, use it to reduce the total amount of heat in the casting.

 3. Clean the surface

-Hard to weld metals always need a clean surface to reduce the risk of failure, and cast iron always has impurity problems.
+Hard-to-weld metals always need a clean surface, and cast iron always has impurity problems.
 Oil and other contaminants may cover the surface.
-Because cast iron is porous, oil can penetrate the surface.
+Because it’s porous, oil can penetrate the surface.